artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 The dominant two issues come from differences in opinions in how software should be built

 * **Types.** Types are useful.
-Overly strict typing systems make to hard to build _quick_ (not easy) to change codebases.
+Overly strict typing systems make it to hard to build _quick_ (not easy) to change codebases.

-  Strictly typed language work _really_ well for [building systems][systems], or completely atomic apps - the sort Apple have to build on a day to day basis.
+  Strictly typed languages work _really_ well for [building systems][systems], or completely atomic apps - the sort Apple have to build on a day to day basis.
 When I say an atomic app, I mean one where the majority of the inputs and outputs exist within the domain of the application.
 Think of apps with their own filetypes, that can control inputs and outputs really easily.

   Even in Objective-C, a looser-typed language where you were not discouraged from using meta--programming, handling JSON required _a tonne_ of boilerplate laden, inelegant code when working with an API.
 Considering how bread-and-butter working with an API is for most 3rd party developers it should come as no surprise that the most popular CocoaPods are about handling JSON parsing, and making network requests.